Home » Speed Training Science » SPEED TRAINING SCIENCE: Why Most Methods Fail (And What Actually Works)

 This is where the conversation changes.

-If sprint speed depends on:
+If running speed depends on:

-• push leg force production
+• push-leg force production

 • arm rotational contribution